bradleyeckert/chad/README.md

 Chad protects your software investment by targeting Verilog (or its VHDL equivalent) directly.
 Modern computers are fast enough to simulate the CPU on the order of at-speed.
-Simulation speed on my computer depended on the compiler:
+Simulation speed on my computer (one AMD Rizen core) depends on the compiler:

-- 150 MHz when compiled by Code::Blocks 17.12 (GCC).
+- 150 MIPS when compiled by Code::Blocks 17.12 (GCC).
-- 210 MHz when compiled by Visual Studio 2019.
+- 210 MIPS when compiled by Visual Studio 2019.

 It's like having a real J1.
 Forth should execute the code it compiles.